Skip to main content

 Minor legislative clarifications for One-Stop Shop (OSS) and Import One-Stop Shop (IOSS) schemes.

-Accounting SAF-T deadline
+Accounting SAF-T first submission

 1 January 2028